-Ph.D., American Studies, Yale University, 1998
+Ph.D., Yale University, 1998

-My next monograph, Birth of the Cool: African American Literary Culture of the 1940s and 1950s, focuses on the regenerative aesthetic life that Jim Crow segregation gave rise to during the mid-20th century.
+My next monograph, Writing from the Lower Frequencies: African American Literature at Mid-Century, focuses on the regenerative aesthetic life that Jim Crow segregation gave rise to during the mid-20th century.
 How to explain the aesthetic cosmopolitanism of African American literature’s “lost generation”–those fabulous, brilliant writers of the post-World War II/pre-Civil Rights Movement era?
 What literary ecologies made those authors’ emergence and impact as a cohort both decisive and hard to classify?
-I want to think these questions through in relation to a Bourdieu-informed “field theory” of Black literary production during those decades.
+I want to think these questions through in relation to Pierre Bourdieu-informed “field theory” of Black literary production during those decades.

-–A Spectacular Secret: Lynching in American Life and Literature (University of Chicago Press, 2006)
+A Spectacular Secret: Lynching in American Life and Literature (University of Chicago Press, 2006)

 - Winner, William S. Scarborough Prize, Modern Language Association (2007)

 - Finalist, Lora Romero First Book Prize, American Studies Association (2007)

 Undergraduate: Readings in American Literature; Black Women Writers of the 1940s & 1950s; Introduction to African American Literature II (1900-1970); Black Pulp Fiction

 Graduate: James Baldwin & the Politics of Formlessness; Black Literature & U.S. Liberalism; Mid-20th-Century African American Literature